Jump to content

 The discussion around the table was mostly about everyday matters.
 Berron also said that he had used the courier to send a message to his wife and daughters about the arrival of the boys.
 Somewhat unusually, Dad also asked about Josel and whether Bartos had heard anything new about the Sandkans' whereabouts.
 To that he could not answer.

 As to why they had travelled to Five Hills, Berron Rigailon said nothing.
 What could be so important that it was impossible to talk about it?
 Bartos tried to think of alternatives.
 The first thing that came to mind was the Shadow Cross.
-Was his father involved in some grand conspiracy to free Paidos?
+Was Dad involved in some grand conspiracy to free Paidos?
 In any case, he had no intention of confiding in his son.

 I guess Dad didn't think I was capable enough, Bartos thought wistfully, concentrating on stuffing his mouth with chicken sauce and potatoes.